 Is the sunscreen you're about to lather on coral reef-friendly?

 That's the question marine scientists are hoping people will ask themselves in the future before jumping in to explore one of the ocean's great wonders.
-An international team of researchers, including those from the U.S. National Aquarium and NOAA, have discovered a troubling link between a common ingredient in sunscreens and die-off in coral reefs, and they published those findings in 2015.
+An international team of researchers, including those from the U.S. National Aquarium and NOAA, discovered a troubling link between a common ingredient in sunscreens and die-off in coral reefs, and they published those findings in 2015.

 The chemical oxybenzone, a UV-filtering compound, has been found to be extremely toxic to coral.
 And it doesn't take much: As little as one drop in a volume of water larger than 6.5 Olympic-sized swimming pools is potent enough to cause damage.